Sassui Punnhun: Sassui and Punnhun

-Punnu's brothers
+Punnhun's brothers

-Punnu's father and brothers were against his marriage to Sassi (Punnu being a prince and she being a washerman's daughter) and so, for their father's sake, Punnu's brothers travelled to Bhambore.
-First they threatened Punnu but when he didn't relent, they tried more devious methods.
-Punnu was surprised to see his brothers supporting his marriage and on the first night, they pretended to enjoy and participate in the marriage celebrations and forced Punnu to drink different types of wines.
+Punnhun's father and brothers were against his marriage to Sassui (Punnhun being a prince and she being a washerman's daughter) and so, for their father's sake, Punnhun's brothers travelled to Bhambore.
+First, they threatened Punnhun but when he didn't relent, they tried more devious methods.
+Punnhun was surprised to see his brothers supporting his marriage and on the first night, they pretended to enjoy and participate in the marriage celebrations and forced Punnhun to drink different types of wines.
 When he was intoxicated they carried him on a camel's back and returned to their hometown of Kech.

 The lovers meet their end

-When Sassi woke up the following morning, she realized that she was cheated by her brothers-in-law.
+When Sassui woke up the following morning, she realized that she was cheated by her brothers-in-law.
 She became mad with the grief of separation from her beloved and ran barefoot towards the town of Kech Makran.
 To reach it, she had to cross miles of desert.
 Alone, she continued her journey until her feet were blistered and her lips were parched from crying "Punnhun, Punnhun!".
 The journey was full of dangerous hazards.
-She was thirsty, when she saw a shepherd coming out of a hut.
+She was thirsty when she saw a shepherd coming out of a hut.
 He gave her some water to drink.
-Seeing her incredible beauty, he tried to force himself on Sassi.
-Sassi escaped and prayed to God to hide her.
-God listened to her prayers, land shook and split and Sassi found herself buried in the valley of mountains.
-When Punhun woke in Makran he could not stop himself from running back to Bhambore.
-On the way he called out "Sassi, Sassi!" to which the shepherd told Punnhun the whole story.
-Punnhun also lamented the same prayer, the land shook and split again and he was also buried in the same mountain valley as Sassi.
+Seeing her incredible beauty, he tried to force himself on Sassui.
+Sassui escaped and prayed to God to hide her.
+God listened to her prayers, the land shook and split and Sassui found herself buried in the valley of mountains.
+When Punnhun woke in Makran he could not stop himself from running back to Bhambore.
+On the way, he called out "Sassui, Sassui!" to which the shepherd told Punnhun the whole story.
+Punnhun also lamented the same prayer, the land shook and split again and he was also buried in the same mountain valley as Sassui.
 The legendary grave still exists in this valley.
-Shah Abdul Latif Bhittai sings this historic tale in his Sufi poetry as an example of eternal love and union with divine.
-But according to the famous tale by Hashim (poet) (Hashim Shah) Sassi dies while crossing the desert.
+Shah Abdul Latif Bhittai sings this historic tale in his Sufi poetry as an example of eternal love and union with the divine.
+But according to the retold Punjabi tale by Hashim Shah, Sassui dies while crossing the desert.